RotDr/Computational-Models-Lybrary/README.md

-# Circuit-SAT
+# Computationl Models Lybrary
-Demonstration of the NP-completness of Circuit SAT using dafny
+Implementation of Turing Machine and Lambda Calculus with examples and applications